geographiclib/geographiclib/00README.txt

     gauss-krueger-convergence-scale.{png,pdf} -- Fig. 5
     thompson-tm-graticule.{png,pdf} -- Fig. 6

-This is the 2009-02 version of the library.
+This is the 2009-03 version of the library.

+Changes between 2009-03 and 2009-02 versions:

+  * Rename Geographic::ECEF to Geographic::Geocentric, ECEFConvert to
+    CartConvert

+  * Add Geographic::Geodesic and the Geod utility.

+  * Declare when no exceptions are thrown by functions.

+  * Minor changes to GeographicLib::DMS class.

+  * Use invf = 0 to mean a sphere in constructors to some classes.

 Changes between 2009-02 and 2009-01 versions: